timonweb/wagtail-non-admin-draftail/README.md

 6. Open your browser and go to the test form page: [http://127.0.0.1:8000/example/form/](http://127.0.0.1:8000/example/form/).

 ## How to run the test suite
-Given you have completed steps 1 - 4 above, you can run the `pytest` test suite with the following command:
+Assuming you have completed steps 1 - 4 above, you can run the `pytest` test suite with the following command:
 ```
 poetry run pytest
 ```

-If tests fail and the installation is fresh, make sure that Playwright (the end to end test library we use) is installed.
+If tests fail and the installation is fresh, make sure that Playwright (the end-to-end test library we use) is installed.
 Run the following command to install it:

 ```
 poetry run python -m playwright install